 How to make a California roll

-- Serve with wasabi, soy sauce, and pickled ginger.
+- Serve.
+Plate and serve with wasabi, soy sauce, and pickled ginger.

-If you would like to know more about the different types of sushi, I have a post called Nigiri vs Musubi vs Maki vs Sushi vs Sashimi: What’s the Difference?, that you might be interested to read.
+Learn about the different types of sushi by reading Nigiri vs Musubi vs Maki vs Sushi vs Sashimi: What’s the Difference?

 Storage